-Just think about what’s happening in the month of January 2022 with stocks.
-Do you think the national median home price is also down similar levels?
+Just think about what happened with stocks in the month of January 2022.
+Do you think the national median home price was also down similar levels?
 Not at all.
-Seasonally adjusted, the national median home price is probably at the same level or higher than where prices started the year.
+Seasonally adjusted, the national median home price was probably at the same level or higher than where prices started the year.

-As a reminder, my 2022 housing market thesis is that the rate of appreciation will slow from ~16%-19% in 2021 to +8%-10% in 2022.
+As a reminder, my 2022 housing market thesis was that the rate of appreciation will slow from ~16%-19% in 2021 to +8% in 2022.
 One of the reasons why is due to higher mortgage rates.
 However, an 8-10% appreciation rate is still great, especially if other asset classes end the year flat to down.

 Why Higher Mortgage Rates Could Be Good For The Housing Market

 Despite higher mortgage rates acting as a headwind for housing prices, let's look at some of the positives.